ryanjung94/beginGithub/README.md

-## Test beginGithub clone and push and pull
+## Test beginGithub clone and push and pull and pull
 ## test git